 Treatment with Dental Bridges

-Dental bridges can be removable or fixed, which can be secured with dental implants.
+Dental bridges can be removable or fixed.
+Permanently fixed bridges are secured with dental implants.
 Learn about their differences below:

 Removable Dental Bridges